 Arguments against free university education

 - Opportunity cost.
-If we spend billions on free university education there is an opportunity cost of higher taxes or less spending elsewhere.
+If we spend billions on free university education, there is an opportunity cost of higher taxes or less spending elsewhere.
 Arguably, there is a greater social benefit from providing vocational training – e.g. so people could become plumbers, electricians e.t.c.
 There is often a real shortage of these skills in an economy.
 The UK Commission for skills and education report significant skills shortages in the basic ‘core generic skills’ such as literacy, numeracy and communication skills.
 These skill shortages are prominent in industries like building, health care, plumbing, social care and construction.
-Generally, the problem is not a shortage of graduates with art degrees, but lower level vocational skills.
+The problem is not a shortage of graduates with art degrees, but a shortage of lower level vocational skills.
 (See: BBC – skills shortage in the UK) Therefore, there is a case for charging students to study at university – allowing higher public spending to tackle more basic skill shortages.

 - Do we have too many graduates?
 In recent decades there has been a rapid rise in the number of graduates.
 But many graduates are now leaving university to take jobs which don’t require a degree.
 A study by the ONS found that nearly 50% of workers who left university in the past five years are doing jobs which don’t require a degree.
 (Telegraph link) Therefore, it is a mistake to continue to fund the public expansion of university education because the economy doesn’t need more graduates as much as other vocational skills.